buraksezer/olric/README.md

 process?
 Fortunately, OlricDB has a simple HTTP API which can be used to access the cluster within any environment.
 It will be documented soon.

 A Golang client is already prepared to access and modify DMaps from outside.
 [Here is the documentation](https://godoc.org/github.com/buraksezer/olricdb/client).

-## Planned Features

-* Anti-entropy system to repair inconsistencies in DMaps,
-* LRU eviction policy,
-* Eviction listeners, if it's reasonable and easy to build,
-* Python client.

-We may implement different data structures such as list, queue or bitmap in OlricDB.
-It's highly depends on attention of the Golang community.

 ## Sample Code